unbornconcepts/unbornconcepts.github.io/_posts/2014-12-01-backbone-composer.md

 <!--more-->

 At Unborn Concepts we believe in the simplicity and flexibility of Backbone.
-Several of our customrs build applications in Backbone and we thought it would be valuable to bring this to your attention.
+Several of our customers have applications built in Backbone and we thought it would be valuable to bring this to your attention.
 Some good resources include:

 * [Usage](https://github.com/nnance/backbone-composer/wiki/usage)
 * [Slides](http://slides.com/nicknance/composer/)